Piancatelli rearrangement: Reaction mechanism

 The mechanism of this reaction is proposed to be a 4-π electrocyclization very much like the Nazarov cyclization reaction.
 To obtain the 2-furyl carbinols, Piancatelli subjected furfural, an inedible biomass, to a Grignard reaction.
 This is then submitted to acid-catalyzed hydrolysis to cause a molecular rearrangement and obtain the final 2-furyl carbinols.

 It was proposed by Piancatelli that the reaction is a thermal electrocyclic reaction of a conrotatory 4π electron system while studying specifics of the mechanism conditions when synthesizing the 4-hydroxycyclopentenone derivatives.
 This mechanism was suggested when studying ^{1}H NMR spectra as it became apparent that the final products exclusively delivered the trans isomer.

 Piancatelli's proposed mechanism

-In Piancatelli's proposed mechanism, the formation of the carbocation due to a protonation-dehydration sequence results in the two hydroxy groups being anti allowing for the trans-4hydroxy-5-substituted-cyclopent-2-enone from a 4π electrocylization ring closure.
+In Piancatelli's proposed mechanism, the formation of the carbocation due to a protonation-dehydration sequence results in the two hydroxy groups being anti allowing for the trans-4hydroxy-5-substituted-cyclopent-2-enone from a 4π electrocyclization ring closure.

 Arrow pushing mechanism for the acid catalyzed rearrangement for the synthesis of 2-furylcarbinols.